Table of Contents

 Make Upselling As Easy As Possible

-The concept of reducing friction has been around for a long time, Yet somehow, we still see so many companies fail to implement it in their upsell emails.
+The concept of reducing friction has been around for a long time, Yet somehow, we still see so many companies fail to implement it.

 The more a customer has to work to take an action you want them to take, the less likely they are to take it.
 With that in mind, you need to make it as easy as possible for customers to buy your upsell by including links that take them directly to checkout/landing pages.